 1. Introduction

-In NR, MU-MIMO is adopted as the key technology to support large number of users with high data rate.
+In NR, MU-MIMO is adopted as the key technology to support a large number of users with high data rate.
 However, challenges remain for MU-MIMO when user channels are correlated, and/or channel measurement is inaccurate.
-Massive MIMO has been introduced as a solution for high density areas but faces the challenges of energy inefficiency (such as energy consumption on the large number of RF chains), channel measurement (more antennas lead to more overheads to feedback the channel), etc.
+Massive MIMO has been introduced as a solution for high density demand areas but faces the challenges such as energy inefficiency (such as the energy consumption of the large number of RF chains) and channel measurement accuracy (more antennas lead to more overheads to feedback the channel).

 In this contribution, we present Rate-Splitting Multiple Access (RSMA) as an approach to enhance downlink MU-MIMO for both unicast-only delivery, and joint unicast/multicast delivery (such as services delivered by NR MBS - Multicast and Broadcast Services).